Medical School: What You Need to Know

 The Medical College Admissions Test (MCAT)

 The MCAT is a standardized test used by medical schools to compare the academic performance/readiness of applicants across the country to one another.
-The MCAT tests your knowledge in the areas of biological and physical sciences, including chemistry, as well as your ability to read and interpret information.
-You will also be evaluated on your communication skills.
+The MCAT tests knowledge in the areas of biological and physical sciences, including chemistry, as well as your ability to read and interpret information.
+Students will also be evaluated on communication skills.
 This exam is difficult and should be taken seriously with significant preparation including study and practice exams.

 Students considering medical school should expect to work diligently from the very beginning of their college experience to ensure their best preparation for the MCAT.
 The MCAT is usually taken during the spring of the junior year to support an application for medical school matriculation in the fall following college graduation.
-Those who intend to follow this timeline for application to medical school should complete the courses needed for MCAT preparation (one year of General Biology, one year of General Chemistry followed by one year of Organic Chemistry, and one semester of Calculus followed by one year of Physics) by the end of their junior year.
+Those who intend to follow this timeline for application to medical school should complete the courses needed for MCAT preparation (one year of General Biology, one year of General Chemistry followed by one year of Organic Chemistry, and one semester of calculus followed by one year of physics) by the end of their junior year.